pkp/omp-user-guide/en/chapter5/external-review.md

 Use the *Search* tool if there are several files.

-Use the *Upload/Select File* tool to add any additional files for consideration.
+Use the *Upload/Select Files* tool to add any additional files for consideration.

 Use the toggle next to the file name to reveal *More Information* and *Delete* links: